nichtgedacht/AltGraph/README.md

 ![screen021](https://raw.githubusercontent.com/nichtgedacht/AltGraph/master/Screen021.bmp)

 * Runs on DC/DS-16 with FW 4.27 and above
-* Two versions, AltiGraph.lua(lc) is configurable for any Vario, AltGraphMV.lua(lc) preconfigured for Mini-Vario
 * Translations DE and EN
 * File Lang/AltiGraph.jsn is common
 * Autoscale